 Parks, recreation.
-River North is a park desert.
-640 North Wells’ location, in the heart of the neighborhood, has poor proximity to public parks.
+Most of River North is a park desert, and SixForty has limited proximity to public parks.

-The CTA Red Line stops Chicago Ave and Chicago Ave are about a 10-minute walk from 640 North Wells.
+The CTA Red Line stops Chicago Ave and Chicago Ave are about a 10-minute walk from SixForty.
 The Brown and Purple Line stops at Chicago Ave and the Merchandise Mart are, respectively, a 5- and 8-minute walk away.

-A variety of CTA bus routes traverse LaSalle St, Grand Ave and Chicago Ave within a short walk of 640 North Wells.
-The southbound #37 bus stops across the street and travels to the Merchandise Mart and on into the Loop.
+A variety of CTA bus routes traverse LaSalle St, Grand Ave and Chicago Ave within a short walk of SixForty.

-The location has good access to I-90/94 and the city’s expressway grid via the Ontario St on-ramp, which is on the south side of the building.
+The location has good access to I-90/94 and the city’s expressway grid via the Ontario and Ohio on / off ramps.